hanoii/git-workflow/README.md

 TL;DR

-- `git checkout master`
+- `git checkout main`
 - `git pull`
 - `git merge staging --ff-only`

-A common scheme is having at least one production branch (`master`, `main`, etc.) and a staging branch (`stage`, `staging`, `develop`) that's always where code lands before being merged onto the production branch.
+A common scheme is having at least one production branch (`main`) and a staging branch (`stage`, `staging`, `develop`) that's always where code lands before being merged onto the production branch.

-Since the history between staging and production should ideally always be the same, having a merge commit on master from staging makes no sense.
+Since the history between staging and production should ideally always be the same, having a merge commit on `main` from `staging` makes no sense.
 To avoid this, you should normally merge with `--ff-only`, which performs a fast-forward.
 If this fails, it's because the history of the production branch has diverged and needs to be fixed accordingly.

 You can configure this globally by doing
-`git config --global branch.master.mergeOptions --ff-only` for master and `git config --global branch.main.mergeOptions --ff-only` for main.
+`git config --global branch.main.mergeOptions --ff-only`.

 ## Pull requests/feature branches